DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Abstract

 \section{Abstract}

 Text-to-image (T2I) generation has seen significant growth over the past few years.
 Despite this, there has been little work on generating diagrams with T2I models.
-A diagram is a symbolic/schematic representation that explains information using structurally rich and spatially complex visualizations (e.g., a dense combination of related objects, text labels, directional arrows, connection lines, etc.).
-Existing state-of-the-art T2I models often fail at diagram generation because they lack fine-grained object layout control when many objects are densely connected via complex relations such as arrows/lines and also often fail to render comprehensible text labels.
-To address this gap, we present \method{}, a novel two-stage text-to-diagram generation framework that leverages the layout guidance capabilities of LLMs (e.g., GPT-4) to generate more accurate open-domain, open-platform diagrams.
-In the first stage, we use LLMs to generate and iteratively refine `\plan{}s' (in a planner-\auditor{} feedback loop) which describe all the entities (objects and text labels), their relationships (arrows or lines), and their bounding box layouts.
-In the second stage, we use a diagram generator, \generator{}, and a text label rendering module to generate diagrams following the \plan{}s.
+A diagram is a symbolic/schematic representation that explains information using structurally rich and spatially complex visualizations (\eg{}, a dense combination of related objects, text labels, directional arrows/lines, \etc{}).
+Existing state-of-the-art T2I models often fail at diagram generation because they lack fine-grained object layout control when many objects are densely connected via complex relations such as arrows/lines, and also often fail to render comprehensible text labels.
+To address this gap, we present \method{}, a novel two-stage text-to-diagram generation framework leveraging the layout guidance capabilities of LLMs to generate more accurate diagrams.
+In the first stage, we use LLMs to generate and iteratively refine `\plan{}s' (in a planner-\auditor{} feedback loop).
+In the second stage, we use a diagram generator, \generator{}, and a text label rendering module to generate diagrams (with clear text labels) following the \plan{}s.
 To benchmark the text-to-diagram generation task, we introduce \dataset{}, a densely annotated diagram dataset built on top of the AI2D dataset.
-We show quantitatively and qualitatively that our \method{} framework produces more accurate diagrams, outperforming existing T2I models.
-We also provide comprehensive analysis including open-domain diagram generation, vector graphic diagram generation in different platforms, human-in-the-loop \plan{} editing, and multimodal planner/auditor LLMs (e.g., GPT-4Vision).
-We hope that our work can inspire further research on the diagram generation capabilities of T2I models and LLMs.
+We show that our \method{} framework produces more accurate diagrams, outperforming existing T2I models.
+We also provide comprehensive analysis, including open-domain diagram generation, multi-platform vector graphic diagram generation, human-in-the-loop editing, and multimodal planner/\auditor{} LLMs.